Jonathan dos Santos: 2012–13 season

 Despite rumours of a transfer to other Spanish clubs such as Real Betis and Málaga, and Sevilla, newly appointed coach Tito Vilanova officially called up Dos Santos to Barcelona's first team squad, handing him the number 12 shirt.
 On 6 April 2013, against Mallorca, he came on as a substitute for Andrés Iniesta in the 50th minute and competed against his brother Giovani dos Santos.

 2013–14 season

 On 28 August, Dos Santos won the 2013 Supercopa de España with Barça at the Camp Nou.

 2014–15 season

 Dos Santos left Barcelona at the beginning of the 2014–15 season.

 Villarreal

 On 9 July 2014, Dos Santos signed a five-year deal with Villarreal, and going to play with his brother Giovani.
 On 21 December, Dos Santos scored his first La Liga goal in a 3–0 victory against Deportivo La Coruña.

 Los Angeles Galaxy

 On 27 July 2017, MLS club LA Galaxy announced the signing of Dos Santos as a Designated Player, reuniting him with his brother, Giovani, at the American club.
 Villarreal sold Jonathan for a fee reportedly around €5–6 million.
 On 29 November 2021, the club parted ways with Dos Santos after his contract expired.

 América

 On 23 December 2021, Dos Santos joined América on a free transfer.
+Over the next five years, he established himself as a pivotal figure in the squad, helping them secure three league championships.
+Dos Santos bid farewell to the club when his contract concluded in June 2026.